ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Derivation for Alternating Denoising Diffusion Process

 This section presents the detailed derivation for our proposed alternating denoising diffusion process.

 \textbf{Diffusion Process.~} As shown in Sec.~\ref{subsec:diffusion_process}, the diffusion process is described as

 where $x_0$ is the given image, $z_{0:T}$ is the sequence of reliable VQ tokens and $\bar{z}_{0:T}$ is the sequence of unreliable VQ tokens.
 The diffusion process contains $T+1$ steps, and all tokens will be masked out at step $T+1$, resulting in $\varnothing$.
+For simplicity, we here shift the subscripts $t$ one position to the right (\ie~$t-1 \rightarrow t$).

 According to Bayes' Theorem, we have

 Substituting Eq.~\ref{eq:bayes} into Eq.~\ref{eq:diffusion} gives

 \textbf{Alternating Denoising Process.~} On the other hand, Sec~\ref{subsec:denoising_process} shows that the alternating denoising process is described as